jaredhendrickson13/pfsense-api/docs/INSTALL_AND_CONFIG.md

 run pfSense.
 It's recommended to follow Netgate's [minimum hardware requirements](https://docs.netgate.com/pfsense/en/latest/hardware/minimum-requirements.html).

 !!!
 Warning
-    While the package should behavior identically on architectures other than amd64, it has only been tested on amd64 builds of pfSense.
+    While the package should behave identically on architectures other than amd64, it has only been tested on amd64 builds of pfSense.
 Support on other architectures is not guaranteed.

 ### Supported pfSense versions